Dance Auditions & Scholarships

 What materials are useful to have prepared before a dancer begins the Dance Department Application?

 The dance application requires three separate attachments that are useful to already have on hand to make the application process quick and painless.
 These include an arabesque picture, a dance resume, and a dance essay.
 This arabesque picture can simply be a picture shot in the dancer’s home studio setting that exemplifies their best ballet technique.
 The dance essay should describe how the dancer views the transferable skills learned from their dance studies supporting them throughout other various career transitions in and out of the dance world.
+Along with these three attachments, a brief (2-3 minute) preliminary video is required.
+More information can be found in the last question of this FAQ or at getacceptd.com/mercyhurst.

 What should I wear to my Mercyhurst Dance audition?